Jonah 1 – Jonah Runs from God

 4. (9-10) Jonah tells them about who he is and what he has done.

-So he said to them, “I am a Hebrew; and I fear the Lord, the God of heaven, who made the sea and the dry land.”
+So he said to them, “I am a Hebrew; and I fear the LORD, the God of heaven, who made the sea and the dry land.”
 Then the men were exceedingly afraid, and said to him, “Why have you done this?”
-For the men knew that he fled from the presence of the Lord, because he had told them.
+For the men knew that he fled from the presence of the LORD, because he had told them.

 i.
 Even a believer who is in a state of rebellion can give glory to God if he will only tell the truth about God.
 Although, it is tragic that Jonah’s life contradicted his knowledge of God.

 ii.
-However, at the moment when Jonah said, “I fear the Lord,” he may have already repented of running away, turning back to God because of the present circumstances.
+However, at the moment when Jonah said, “I fear the LORD,” he may have already repented of running away, turning back to God because of the present circumstances.

 c.
 Why have you done this?
 Even an unbeliever who knows some truth about God can rightly rebuke a Christian who is resisting God.
-“Why have you done this?” is the most logical question in the world, even for an unbeliever to ask a believer.
+“Why have you done this?”is the most logical question in the world, even for an unbeliever to ask a believer.

 5. (11-16) Jonah, at his own request, asks to be thrown into the sea, and the sailors reluctantly agree.

-Then they said to him, “What shall we do to you that the sea may be calm for us?”; for the sea was growing more tempestuous.
+Then they said to him, “What shall we do to you that the sea may be calm for us?” – for the sea was growing more tempestuous.
 And he said to them, “Pick me up and throw me into the sea; then the sea will become calm for you.
 For I know that this great tempest is because of me.”
 Nevertheless the men rowed hard to return to land, but they could not, for the sea continued to grow more tempestuous against them.
-Therefore they cried out to the Lord and said, “We pray, O Lord, please do not let us perish for this man’s life, and do not charge us with innocent blood; for You, O Lord, have done as it pleased You.”
+Therefore they cried out to the LORD and said, “We pray, O LORD, please do not let us perish for this man’s life, and do not charge us with innocent blood; for You, O LORD, have done as it pleased You.”
 So they picked up Jonah and threw him into the sea, and the sea ceased from its raging.
-Then the men feared the Lord exceedingly, and offered a sacrifice to the Lord and took vows.
+Then the men feared the LORD exceedingly, and offered a sacrifice to the LORD and took vows.

 a.
 What shall we do to you that the sea may be calm for us?
 The more the sailors hear, the worse the situation gets – the sea was growing more tempestuous.

 · Perhaps because he had already truly repented.
-If this is the case, it illustrates that repentance is not only a matter of heart and mind, but also a matter of action
+If this is the case, it illustrates that repentance is not only a matter of heart and mind, but also a matter of action.

 c.
-Nevertheless the men rowed hard to return to land: The sailors did not want to throw Jonah into the sea, because they believed his God was for real and they dreaded the consequences of throwing a prophet, even a disobedient prophet into the sea.
-Still, when all hope seemed to be lost they took precautions (“We pray, O Lord, please do not let us perish for this man’s life, and do not charge us with innocent blood”) and threw Jonah into the sea.
+Nevertheless the men rowed hard to return to land: The sailors did not want to throw Jonah into the sea, because they believed his God was for real and they feared the consequences of throwing a prophet, even a disobedient prophet into the sea.
+Still, when all hope seemed to be lost they took precautions (“We pray, O LORD, please do not let us perish for this man’s life, and do not charge us with innocent blood”) and threw Jonah into the sea.

 d.
 The sea ceased from its raging: The immediate end of the storm proved that Jonah’s God was for real, and that Jonah’s resistance to that God was the real problem.
-In a logical response the sailors feared the Lord exceedingly, sacrificed to God and made promises to serve Him.
+In a logical response the sailors feared the LORD exceedingly, sacrificed to God and made promises to serve Him.

 i.
-The sailors moved from fearing the storm to fearing the Lord, just the disciples in the boat did when Jesus calmed the storm (Mark 4:35-41).
+The sailors moved from fearing the storm to fearing the LORD, just the disciples in the boat did when Jesus calmed the storm (Mark 4:35-41).

 ii.
 “Brethren, I wish I had meet words with which I could fitly describe the peace which comes to a human heart when we learn to see Jesus cast into the sea of divine wrath on our account.
 Conscience accuses no longer.
 Judgment now decides for the sinner instead of against him.
 Memory can look back upon past sins, with sorrow for the sin it is true, but yet with no dread of any penalty to come.
 It is a blessed thing for a man to know that he cannot be punished, that heaven and earth may shake, but he cannot be punished for his sin.”
 (Spurgeon)